linkerd/website/linkerd.io/content/2/tasks/gitops.md

       src="/images/gitops/dashboard-linkerd-bootstrap-sync.png" >}}

 SealedSecrets should have created a secret containing the decrypted trust anchor.
-Retrieve the trust anchor from the live secret resource:
+Retrieve the decrypted trust anchor from the secret:

 ```sh
 trust_anchor=`kubectl -n linkerd get secret linkerd-trust-anchor -ojsonpath="{.data['tls\.crt']}" | base64 -d -w 0 -`
 ```

-Confirm that it matches the decrypted trust anchor certificate saved in the `sample-trust.crt` file:
+Confirm that it matches the decrypted trust anchor certificate you created earlier in your local `sample-trust.crt` file:

 ```sh
 diff -b \